Semi- and UnStructured Data

 You can now also search, extract, and structure data from unstructured text file sources in the IRI Workbench GUI -- and then do everything with the flat-file results in that environment.
 That means with Voracity, you're getting something of a textual ETL tool as well.
 In addition, it is possible to find and mask PII in unstructured data files and mask it in place or in new targets with the same file names.

-Specifically, using the Dark Data Discovery wizard in IRI Workbench, IRI Voracity data management platform or IRI DarkShield data masking product users can simultaneously find, mask/replace/delete, and extract (and then further process) strings based on patterns, explicit or lookup table values, machine-learned NLP models, path filters, or defined bounding-box areas, across: email repositories; NoSQL DBs like Cassandra and MongoDB; .pdf, .rtf and MS Office (.doc/x, .ppt/x, .xls/x) documents; .txt, .xml, .html, .hl7 / x12, JSON, XML and other unstructured text and log files -- as well as image files and faces -- all at once.
+Specifically, using the Dark Data Discovery wizard in IRI Workbench, IRI Voracity data management platform or IRI DarkShield data masking product users can simultaneously find, mask/replace/delete, and extract (and then further process) strings based on patterns, explicit or lookup table values, machine-learned NLP models, path filters, or defined bounding-box areas, across: email repositories; NoSQL DBs like Cassandra, Elasticsearch and MongoDB; .pdf, .rtf and MS Office (.doc/x, .ppt/x, .xls/x) documents; .txt, .xml, .html, .hl7 / x12, JSON, XML and other unstructured text and log files -- as well as image files and faces -- all at once.

 And from that same Eclipse GUI, IRI software users can operate on the flat-file extracts and their metadata for: